 - Innovation: When approvals proved challenging, Sara’s group encouraged her to persevere; providing new perspectives to help her navigate this period and find a solution.

 Australian-first with the innovative co-location of an aged care facility and primary school

 Sara is on a mission to eradicate ageism, break down barriers between generations, and elevate the role and value senior Australians add to our wider community.
 Challenged by society’s perceptions of seniors and the systemic flaws of the aged care sector highlighted in the Royal Commission.

 Ensuring that Kalyra Communities overcomes these challenges and lives its values of inclusivity and community is integral to the organisation’s success.
 And for Sara, achieving her personal and professional goals is critical to the engagement of team members, and most importantly, the wellbeing and quality of life of aged care residents.

-Sara felt armed with the right instincts and support from her board, but committed to seek out perspective, knowledge and counsel from experienced executives to assist her in navigating a path to achieve her goals.
+Sara felt armed with the right instincts and support from her board, but committed to seeking out perspective, knowledge, and counsel from experienced executives to assist her in navigating a path to achieve her goals.